manish465/mindspace-notes/design-patten/SOLID Principles.md

-This is a set of design principles for writing maintainable and scalable software and are commonly used in Object Oriented programming.
+This is a set of design principles for writing maintainable and scalable software and are commonly used in Object-Oriented programming.

 It stands for:
 - [[Single Responsibility Principle]]
 - [[Open and Closed Principle]]